highrisedigital/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.1.5 =
+* Correct an wrong filter name to filter the application email attachments
+* Moved the job added action hook outside of the job fields loop in the inbox.
+This was wrongly being fired after each field was added.
+* Sanitize a call to the post ID using $_GET within the Applications posts when listing the CV attachment
+* When outputting the application form, check whether an application form has been set in the settings screen before filtering the content.
+Thanks for [@jonnyauk](https://profiles.wordpress.org/jonnyauk) for spotting this issue!

 = 2.1.4 =
 * Make the messages output by the application form filterable by developers using the filter 'wpbb_application_form_messages'.